 Over the years engineers and scientists at EC have refined this technique, a process that has been proven over time as an effective long term solution to control shoreline erosion.

-The Restoration Division specializes in both freshwater
+The Restoration Division at EC specializes in both freshwater

 wetlands and tidal salt marshes.
 From start to finish, we are often called upon to plan, design, obtain permits, construct, plant, and monitor a wetland project.
 Our well trained staff restore degraded wetlands and construct new wetlands to improve water quality, manage stormwater, enhance habitat, stabilize shoreline erosion, and mitigate wetland loss.